Medical Research

 For more information about the Lahey Psychiatry Residency, watch the video below and open the accordion tabs.

-Our program’s mission is to mentor and educate future leaders of psychiatry who are expert and compassionate academic clinicians, equipped with the competencies, skills, and intent to provide superb psychiatric care to our communities and advance a more effective healthcare system.
+To mentor and educate future leaders of psychiatry who are expert and compassionate academic clinicians, equipped with the competencies, skills, and intent to provide superb psychiatric care and advance a more effective healthcare system.

 We are located in Burlington, Massachusetts, 17 miles northwest of Boston.
 We are in a perfect location, surrounded by history-rich leafy suburbs and the wonderful cultural and academic opportunities of the Boston area.
 Massachusetts is fun!
 There are plenty of opportunities for enjoying ocean beaches, hiking, and skiing, all within easy reach.